winitzki/scall/tutorial/programming_dhall.md

 The function `h : t -> r` is then defined by `h = alg . fmap h . coalg`.
 When we apply `h` to some value `t0 : t`, we get: `h t0 = alg (fmap h (coalg t0))`.

-The recursion will terminate if, at some recursion depth, the function call `fmap (fmap (... (fmap f)...)) c` does not actually need to use the function `f`.
+The recursion will terminate if, at some recursion depth, the expression `fmap (fmap (... (fmap f)...)) c` does not actually need to use the function `f`.
 We will then have `fmap (fmap (... (fmap f)...)) c == c`.
 This will terminate the recursion.

 The type of `c` will be `f (f (... (f t)))`.
 It is a data structure generated by repeated applications of `coalg`, `fmap coalg`, `fmap (fmap coalg)`, etc., to the initial value `t0`.
-These repeated applications generate a data structure of deeply nested type `f (f (... (f t)))`.
+These repeated applications create a data structure of a deeply nested type: `f (f (... (f t)))`.

-The hylomorphism terminates only if the data structure generated out of the initial "seed" value `t0` is finite.
+We find that the hylomorphism terminates only if the data structure generated out of the initial "seed" value `t0` is finite.

-However, it is impossible to assure up front that the data structure is finite.
+However, it is impossible to assure up front that the data structure of type `GFix F` is finite.
 So, in general the hylomorphism code does not guarantee termination and is not acceptable in Dhall.
 (In fact, a function with that type signature cannot be implemented in Dhall.)

 #### Depth-limited hylomorphisms

-Implementing hylomorphisms in Dhall requires modifyig the type signature shown above, explicitly ensuring termination.
+Implementing hylomorphisms in Dhall requires modifying the type signature shown above, explicitly ensuring termination.
-One possibility is to add a `Natural`-valued bound on the depth of recursion and a "default" value (of type `t → r`).
+One possibility is to add a `Natural`-valued bound on the depth of recursion and a "stop-gap" value (of type `t → r`).
-The default value will be used when the recursion bound is smaller than the recursion depth of the data.
+The stop-gap value will be used when the recursion bound is smaller than the recursion depth of the data.
-If the recursion bound is large enough, the hylomorphism will be actually independent of the default value.
+If the recursion bound is large enough, the hylomorphism's output value will be actually independent of the stop-gap value.

 To show how that works, we will first write Haskell code for the depth-limited hylomorphism.
 Then we will translate that code to Dhall.

 The idea of depth-limited hylomorphism is to expand the recursive definition (`h = alg . fmap h . coalg`, where we denoted `h = hylo coalg alg`) only a given number of times.
-To be able to do that, we begin by setting `h = default` as the initial value (where `default : t → r` is a given default value) and then expand the recursive definition repeatedly.
+To be able to do that, we begin by setting `h = stopgap` as the initial value (where `default : t → r` is a given default value) and then expand the recursive definition repeatedly.
 For convenience, let us denote the intermediate results by `h_1`, `h_2`, `h_3`, ...:

 ```haskell